wtbacon/coding-interview-bonsai/platforms/designguru/grokking_the_coding_interview/easy_contains_duplicate/README.md

 - Space: O(n)
 - Approach: Use a set to track seen elements.
   - In Python, `Set` is a hash-based set and `Dict` is a hash-based dictionary.
   - In general, `Set` is an abstract data type that only allows unique elements, regardless of how it's implemented.
-A set may be implemented using a balanced binary search tree.
+    - Normal `Set` may be implemented using a balanced binary search tree.
-    `HashSet` is a specific implementation of a Set that uses hashing.
+    - `HashSet` is a specific implementation of a Set that uses hashing.